slcsta/cli_app_spelling_bee_solver/README.md

 # Spelling_Bee_Solver_CLI

 Spelling Bee Solver CLI returns valid words to solve the New York Times Spelling Bee puzzle.
 Once prompted, the CLI generates a list of solutions to the daily puzzle.
-From there, you can input a word from the list of solutions to look up the word's definition.
+From there, you can look up word definitions.

 ## Installation